-Sacred Heart University DHCON students are expected to demonstrate consistently the professional behaviors listed below.
-Failure to demonstrate one or more professional behaviors may be cause for disciplinary action, including warning, probation, course failure, or recommendation for dismissal from the program.
+SHU DHCON students are expected to demonstrate consistently the professional behaviors listed below.
+Failure to demonstrate one or more professional behaviors may be cause for disciplinary action, including warning, probation, failure, or recommendation for dismissal from the program.

-Student's questions regarding the SHU Nursing Professional Behaviors listed below should be discussed with course faculty and/or academic advisors.
+Students' questions regarding the SHU Nursing Professional Behaviors listed below should be discussed with course faculty or academic advisor.
 Students are expected to uphold the ethical standards of the nursing profession.
-A copy of the Code of Ethics for Nurses can be found on the American Nurse Association website: http://www.nursingworld.org/codeofethics.
+A copy of the Code of Ethics for Nurses can be found on the American Nurses Association website.

+Nursing Professional Behaviors

-Nursing Professional Behaviors: The student must consistently demonstrate the following behaviors ONLINE and IN clinical settings:
+The student consistently demonstrates the following behaviors online, classroom, and clinical settings.